Victordtesla24/ride-with-vic-app/README.md

 ## Privacy

 All your ride data is stored only on your device using your browser's localStorage.
-No data is sent to any server.
+Tesla API authentication tokens are also stored locally and are never sent to any third-party server.

 ## Technical Notes

 - This app uses HTML, CSS, and JavaScript and runs entirely in your browser
+- Tesla API integration uses OAuth 2.0 for secure authentication
-- Uber API integration is simulated for demonstration purposes
+- Uber API integration with graceful degradation for reliability
 - Data persists between sessions using localStorage
 - The app is fully responsive and works on mobile devices